On Transferring Transferability: Towards a Theory for Size Generalization: Generalization bounds: details and missing proofs from Section

 \item Note that $\hat\mu$ induces a distribution $(\hat \mu(\vct V_n\times \vct U_n))_{n\in\ind}$ over sample dimensions in $\mathbb{N}$, which inherently places less weight on larger sizes.
 Consequently, the generalization bound does not offer guarantees on the \emph{asymptotic performance} of the model as the input dimension $n \to \infty$.
 Next, we will derive the second generalization bound that addresses this problem. \end{enumerate}

 \end{remark}

 \begin{proof} For all $(x_1,y_1),(x_2,y_2)\in X\times Y$,

-Applying~\cite[Theorem 14]{xu2012robustness} yields that the algorithm $\mc{A}$ is $(C_X(\gamma/4) C_Y(\gamma/4), \gamma c_l(c_s\vee 1))$-robust~\cite[Definition 2]{xu2012robustness} for all $\gamma>0$.
+Applying~\cite[Theorem 14]{xu2012robustness} yields that the algorithm $\mc{A}$ is $(C_X(\gamma/4) C_Y(\gamma/4), \gamma c_\ell(c_s\vee 1))$-robust~\cite[Definition 2]{xu2012robustness} for all $\gamma>0$.
 Further, applying~\cite[Theorem 3]{xu2012robustness} gives the generalization bound \eqref{eq:anydim_generalization1}.
 Finally, \eqref{eq:anydim_generalization2} follows by taking the $\gamma$ as defined. \end{proof}

-The previous generalization bound follows the classical statistical learning setup, where both training and test data are assumed to be sampled i.i.d. from the same distribution.
+\paragraph{Size-generalization bound: train on finite sizes and test on the limit space.} The previous generalization bound follows the classical statistical learning setup, where both training and test data are assumed to be sampled i.i.d. from the same distribution.
 However, in any-dimensional learning, we are typically concerned with a different scenario: training on data of smaller sizes and testing on data of larger sizes.
 This motivates the need for a new form of generalization bound that accounts for such settings.

 We propose the following set-up (described in the main paper).
 Let $\mu$ be a probability distribution supported on $X \times Y\subseteq \overline\Vinf \times \overline\Uinf$, which are subsets whose sequence of orbit closures is compact in the symmetrized metrics.
 Consider a random sampling procedure such that for all $n$ and for all $(x,y)\in \supp(\mu)$, we have $\supp(\mc S_n(x,y))\subseteq X\times Y$.
 This sampling induces a distribution $\mu_n$ on $\vct V_n \times \vct U_n$ via the sampling procedure; that is,